alice-biometrics/petisco/doc/events/EventManagement.md

 ## Getting Started

-Let's image we are working for an organization (e.g `alice`) and developing a new service (e.g `petisco`).
+Let's imagine that we are developing a system for an organization (e.g `acme`) and we need a new service (e.g `registration`) that by using an event and subscriber architecture will perform a simple user registration process.

-We want to publish an event when the user is created (`UserCreated`).
+We want to publish a domain event when the user create an account (`UserCreated`).
+The `registration` service will react to this event storing the date (metrics are important) and performing some derived action (e.g `send_mail_handler`).

 This event will be consumed by:
  * **subscribers**: derived actions that are executed from associated events.

 In our example, we are going to use two subscribers:

 * `event_store`: general subscriber.
-It can be useful for saving all events on Elastic, Prometheus, etc...
+It can be useful for saving all domain events.
 * `send_mail_handler`: It will send a mail on `UserCreated` event.

 The following figure represents this use case: